AshwinJecku27/AshwinJecku_BlueStampPortfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7Ovl1BxyDWE?si=jw2OouAmnSlHZ0PO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
+- Technical details of what you've accomplished and how they contribute to the final goal: I have connected the ArduCam to the Raspberry Pi.
-- What has been surprising about the project so far
+- What has been surprising about the project so far: Something that really suprised me was that the camera was really easy to connect and worked the first time.
-- Previous challenges you faced that you overcame
+- Previous challenges you faced that you overcame: I had to find the perfect distance to be able to view the image with good accuracy.
 - What needs to be completed before your final milestone

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DmBi6qRRpzo?si=_fbl6ZUHSODxkclB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>